Skip to main content

 • SMO 5: International Public Sector Accounting Standards

-The Hong Kong S.A.R. government has not adopted IPSAS as the standards to be applied for public sector entities.
-Under the Public Finance Ordinance (CAP 2), public sector entities in Hong Kong S.A.R. apply national standards on a cash and accrual-basis.
+The Government of Hong Kong Special Administrative Region (S.A.R.) has not adopted International Public Sector Accounting Standards (IPSAS) as the standards to be applied by public sector entities.
+Under the Public Finance Ordinance (Cap.
+2), public sector entities apply national accounting requirements on a cash and accrual basis.

 Current Status: Sustain